There is no such thing as a standard Will or trust – everyone’s circumstances are different and your Will should reflect that.

 Severance of a Joint Tenancy

 Changes joint ownership of property into ‘Tenants in Common’ which enables the owners to pass their share of property in their Will to someone else.

 Letter of Wishes

 This is a separate document which can sit alongside your will where you set out a little more information and guidance for those you’ve chosen as Executors, Trustees or Guardians.

 Advance Decisions (or Living Wills)

-An Advance Decisions is a document which gives you the option of deciding in advance whether you would want to refuse life-sustaining treatment if you were faced with a certain set of medical circumstances.
+An Advance Decisions gives you the option of deciding in advance whether you would want to refuse life-sustaining treatment if you were faced with a certain set of medical circumstances.
 It would mean that relatives and doctors would not be able to make the decision for you.

-As a legal document, your Will should be treated with care and securely stored to prevent damage by fire or water, loss, theft or tampering. .
-Your home is not the right place to store your Will, unless you have a fireproof (not fire resistant) safe.
-Valley Willwriting can explore with you the many options for how your Will can be registered, stored and accessed.
+As a legal document, your Will should be stored securely to prevent damage, loss, theft or tampering.
+Valley Willwriting can explore with you the many options for how your Will can be stored and accessed.